Ellin speaks to Rose Reisman’s monthly lecture series ‘Rosebuds’ in Toronto, on Monday Nov. 18, 2019

 November 18 @ 7:00 pm - 9:00 pm EST

 Although the Second World War was a man’s war, and 17,000 Canadian Jewish men served, a tiny but important group of 270 Canadian Jewish women dared to overcome their family and community’s disapproval, the lower pay, and sexual harassment, and joined the Canadian forces after 1941.
-(That is when the government allowed women to enlist).
-They served in many jobs at home, and behind the front lines.
+That is when the government allowed women to enlist.
+They served in many jobs at home, and behind the front lines, overseas.
 Women drove ambulances, taught phys-ed, served up meals, took dictation about top secret radar, and packed parachutes.
 Others were military police, like my Aunt Daisy Friedberg, (nee Lazare).
 Section Officer Rose Goodman was a high ranking Adjutant at an RCAF training base in Alberta, where fighter pilots were preparing to go overseas and into combat.
-Some of the women went to Normandy just 40 days after D-Day, and dodged bombs and bullets while doing their jobs.
-For Remembrance Day 2019, author and journalist Ellin Bessner speaks to the Rosebuds group about her book “Double Threat: Canadian Jews, the Military, and WWII”.
+Some of the women, including Mimi Freedman, went to Normandy just 40 days after D-Day, and dodged bombs and bullets.
+For Remembrance Week, author and journalist Ellin Bessner speaks to the Rosebuds group about her book “Double Threat: Canadian Jews, the Military, and WWII”.
 Books will be available for signing and sale at the event.